ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   to, but syntactically different from, a JSON Pointer {{-pointer}}.

 Unicode Scalar Value:
-: Any Unicode code point except high-surrogate and low-surrogate code points.
+: Any Unicode {{UNICODE}} code point except high-surrogate and low-surrogate code points.
   In other words, base 16 integers in either of the inclusive ranges 0 to D7FF and E000 to 10FFFF.
 JSON values of type string are sequences of Unicode scalar values.